DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/disabledDates.md

 ---

-Alternatively, pass a function to disabledDates.
+Alternatively, pass a function to **disabledDates**.
 This function should define the rules that determine whether the checked date is disabled.
-A separate set of rules should target every [view](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) individually.
+A separate set of rules should target every view individually.

 ---
 ##### jQuery

     <!-- tab: index.js -->
     $(function() {
-        $("#dateBoxContainer").dxDateBox({
+        $("#{widgetName}Container").dx{WidgetName}({
             // ...
             disabledDates: function(args) {
                 const dayOfWeek = args.date.getDay();